-Here at the River Houses we recommend six standard reference books for every homeschooling family — not children’s books but family books that can used by both parents and students, that can support any curriculum you may choose to follow, and that can help to make you a better teacher.
+Here at the River Houses we recommend six standard reference books for every homeschooling family.
+These are not children’s books — they’re family books that can used by both parents and students.
+They can support any curriculum you may choose to follow, and they can help to make you a better teacher.

-Five of these books are permanent additions to your family library that should last for many years, but the sixth is one that needs to be periodically renewed: the annual World Almanac and Book of Facts, available now in its 2023 edition:
+Five of these books are permanent additions to your family library that should last for many years, but the sixth is one that needs to be periodically renewed: the annual World Almanac and Book of Facts, available now in its brand new 2024 edition:

 Modern almanacs are really one-volume desk encyclopedias, packed with information about everything from science and technology (did you know the top speed of a reindeer is 32 miles per hour?), to world history and geography (did you know the average depth of the Indian Ocean is 12,800 feet?), to artists, entertainers, and notable personalities (did you know Robert Penn Warren was the first Poet Laureate of the United States?), and much, much more.